vinceafuture/mRing-multimodal-smart-ring-for-hci/README.md

 **mRing**: wearable multimodal smart Ring for HCI.

-I am a 15+ years ASIC and system design engineer, and this thumb-worn smart ring, callled "mRing", is designed to support multimodal mid-air interactions with computers/TV/AI.
-Users can use it to replace mouse&keyboard or remote control, also use it for intuitive manipulation of robots and smart home systems.
+This repo is to host the design of a thumb-worn smart ring, callled "mRing". mRing is designed to support multimodal mid-air interactions with computers/TV/phone/AI.
+Users can use it to replace mouse&keyboard or remote control, to control voice input and circle selection, and also for intuitive manipulation of robots and smart home systems.

 ![mRing overview](images/mRing_overview.png)

-The main idea is using a macro lens to capture actions between thumb pulb and lateral side of other fingers as gestures to control GUI or as key input, while using a outside scene cam to capture display and calculate it with thumb direction as cursor location.
+The main idea is using a macro lens to capture touching actions between thumb pulb and lateral side of other fingers, then map to operations of GUI control or key input. as below diagram:
 ![finger-cam-view](images/finger-cam-view.png)

+Also it use a outside scene cam to capture display in the scene and use it with thumb direction (center of cam view) to calculate cursor location.
 ![cursor-location](images/cursor-location.png)

 ---